 William Dock (1898 – 1990) was an American cardiologist.

-Popularised ‘Sutton’s Law‘ (Dock’s Law) – if ‘the money‘ resides in a specific diagnostic test, then that test should be conducted immediately instead of several steps into a general algorithm.
+Although extensively published he is best known for an eponymously named diastolic murmur indicating severe stenosis of the left anterior descending coronary artery and ‘Sutton’s Law‘ (Dock’s Law) stating; if ‘the money‘ resides in a specific diagnostic test, then that test should be conducted immediately instead of several steps into a general algorithm.

 - 1923 – Graduated from Rush Medical College in Chicago

 - Awarded Croix de Guerre for his service as a volunteer ambulance driver for the French army during World War I

 - 1936 – Professor of Pathology at Stanford